simbo1905/mvn2llm/README.md

 ```

 A modern Java command line utility that downloads source JARs from Maven Central and extracts JavaDoc documentation
-source code and a fragment of code that follows.
-The outputs is in the following format:
+source code and the signature of the statement that it documents.
+The output is in the following format:

 ```
 File: net.luminis.quic.impl.QuicClientConnectionImpl